tidyverse/googledrive/tests/testthat/_snaps/drive_share.md

     Code
       drive_share(dribble(), role = "chef")
+    Condition
-    Error <simpleError>
+      Error in `match.arg()`:
-      'arg' should be one of "reader", "commenter", "writer", "fileOrganizer", "owner", "organizer"
+      ! 'arg' should be one of "reader", "commenter", "writer", "fileOrganizer", "owner", "organizer"

 ---

     Code
       drive_share(dribble(), type = "pet")
+    Condition
-    Error <simpleError>
+      Error in `match.arg()`:
-      'arg' should be one of "user", "group", "domain", "anyone"
+      ! 'arg' should be one of "user", "group", "domain", "anyone"